 The restaurant by now was full, buzzing and full of families.
 We were offered a cheese course.
 The boys went for it and us girls were happy to let our dinner get down ready for a dessert.

 A beautiful tray of cheeses were set on our table.
+No wonder you are eating with the locals in Paris here!

 Being English we politely waited to be served, happily discussing the merits of this and that type of cheese.